rsdoiel/antenna/journalism.md

 date: 2024-11-14, from: The Sundail (CSUN Student Newspaper)

-Amazon Prime Video’s Like A Dragon: Yakuza may share a title with the popular video game series, but the adaption feels unfamiliar to fans.
-Through the six episodes that this...
+Amazon Prime Video’s Like A Dragon: Yakuza may share a title with the popular video game series, but the adaption feels unfamiliar to its namesake.
+Through the six episodes that...

 <br>